Modeling the JWST MIRI Counts, Insights Into the Source Properties and Role of Dust-Obscured AGN: Methodology

 Figure~\ref{fig:mass_to_light_vs_redshift} shows the \(J_{\rm rest}\)-band mass-to-light ratio as a function of redshift of all galaxies flagged as quiescent in the SC SAM lightcone.
 This trend is expected due to the age of the stellar population \citep[e.g. see][]{2001Bell_de_Jong}.
 We tested rest-frame near-infrared bands (\(J,\, H,\, \text{and}\, K\)) but adopted the \(J_{\rm rest}\) mass-to-light ratio due to its minimal scatter.
 A fourth-degree polynomial is fit to the data in Figure~\ref{fig:mass_to_light_vs_redshift}.
-We prevent overfitting by performing a cross-validation test -- see inset in Figure~\ref{fig:mass_to_light_vs_redshift}.
+To avoid overfitting, we perform a cross-validation test, evaluating the reduced chi-squared on a held-out test set and selecting the polynomial order where the test chi-squared stops decreasing (see inset in Figure~\ref{fig:mass_to_light_vs_redshift}).
+We additionally verified the polynomial order selection using the Akaike information criterion (AIC) and Bayesian information criterion (BIC), computed assuming Gaussian errors.
+The AIC decreases sharply from degree 1 to degree 4, from $-1.97 \times 10^5$ to $-2.70 \times 10^6$, with negligible further improvement beyond degree 4 ($<0.1\%$ decrease from degree 4 to 9).
+The BIC yields effectively identical values, as the log-likelihood improvement from degree 1 to degree 4 far exceeds the additional per-parameter penalty of BIC relative to AIC.
+Both criteria confirm a fourth-degree polynomial as the optimal model, consistent with the cross-validation result.
 This best-fit model allows us to de-normalize the quiescent galaxy SED in pySIDES using only its stellar mass and redshift.